-Bitcoin is a nascent technology that is like no other.
-Many cryptocurrencies have tried to replicate its qualities, but they simply fail.
-But what is it that makes Bitcoin so unique?
+Bitcoin (BTC) is a nascent technology like no other.
+Many cryptocurrencies have tried to replicate its qualities, but they can’t.
+So what is it that makes Bitcoin so unique?

 Why Bitcoin Is Unique

 Decentralized digital scarcity is Bitcoin’s main unique innovation, but to understand why, it’s necessary to look at its history and that of the cryptocurrency space.

 All other cryptocurrencies with faster transactions, are more private, can host applications on a Turing Complete system, etcetera, are all slight variations of Bitcoin’s uniqueness.